AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 Any complete API specification needs to offer the ability not only to query data, but also to create and update it.

 REST distinguishes between requests that change data and those that do not with the request type or "verb" (GET vs. POST or PUT).
-In the case of GraphQL, data-modifying queries are distinguished by the `mutation` keyword that corresponds with a different root type in the schema defined at the server.
+When using GraphQL, data-modifying queries are distinguished by the `mutation` keyword that corresponds with a different root type in the schema defined at the server.

-Take a look at this example mutation for adding a product to a user's cart.
+Look at this example mutation for adding a product to a user's cart.
 (This requires a cart ID that was generated for the logged-in customer's session or using the `createEmptyCart` mutation.)

 ```graphql